Croatia arrests online child sex abuse ring leader

 Follow topic:

-ZAGREB – A Croatian man has been arrested for allegedly running an online child sexual abuse network which shared “severe” material with over 250 people around the world and targeted dozens of victims, police said Friday.
+ZAGREB – A Croatian man has been arrested for allegedly running an online child sexual abuse network which shared “severe” material with more than 250 people around the world and targeted dozens of victims, the police said on Oct 24.

 An international police operation uncovered an alleged group organised by the suspect “of more than 250 members from various countries via end-to-end encrypted applications who exchanged child sexual abuse material”.